 Halley's Connection to Meteor Showers

-Each time that Halley returns to the inner solar system its nucleus sprays ice and rock into space.
+Each time Halley returns to the inner solar system its nucleus sprays ice and rock into space.
 This debris stream results in two weak meteor showers each year: the Eta Aquarids in May and the Orionids in October.

 Comet Halley moves backward (opposite to Earth's motion) around the Sun in a plane tilted 18 degrees to that of the Earth's orbit.
 Halley's backward, or retrograde, motion is unusual among short-period comets, as is its greatest distance from the Sun (aphelion) is beyond the orbit of Neptune.